Siding Nailer Vs Roofing Nailer: Are They the Same or Different?

 The roofing nailers are often equipped with coil-type magazines to reduce the number of reloads.
 Depending on the power source, they can be pneumatic or cordless.
 Pneumatic roofing nailers are the most common and widely used among them.

 Because the roofing season is so brief, roofing nailers are designed to be sturdy enough to be used year after year.
-Roofing nails, on the other hand, are meant to be easily taken out as the shingles need to be replaced at any moment (due to damage by natural calamity) or after a set period of time.
+Roofing nails, on the other hand, are meant to be easily taken out as the shingles need to be replaced at any moment (due to damage by a natural calamity) or after a set period of time.

 Siding Nailer: